devshum/devshum.github.io/README.md

 I was creating this markup with great pleasure because I intended to revise my CSS Grid skills and the design looks outstanding and minimalistic.

 I slightly experimented with rotation animations which also consist the background-blend-mode(created seperately form the original design by myself) and a property(hover: none) in parallel to media screen.
-Which is why I wanted to create this markup. 😃
+Which is why I wanted to create this markup 😃

 Afterwards, if everything goes smoothly, I'll create minimum 3 mobile-first markups on each of a technology in order to make my knowledge more complete and in the future 2-3 JS applications(1 large React app), ~ 2 html letters and some bootstrap project.
 It goes without saying 🙄